 As my life has changed, my blog has altered slightly.
 In addition to writing about recent vineyard trips and tastings, I also share my tips for sight seeing in different city breaks.

 However my main focus is wine.
 I discovered my passion in wine when I lived in Bordeaux in 2001 when I was studying French and Italian translation.
 I returned to the UK the following year to graduate with a BA (Hons) in French and Management Studies and joined the Majestic Wine graduate trainee program.
 After passing both the WSET Advanced Certificate Level 3 in Wines & Spirits in 2004 and the WSET Diploma Level 4 in Wines & Spirits in 2007 (both with merit) a the Wine & Spirit Education Trust in London, I continued to work in the UK wine trade.
 My time with Raisin Social Ltd and Westbury Communications meant I was fortunate to meet winemakers from around the world and taste their wines.
-I also attended press trips as part of ‘The Discover The Origin’ campaign, visiting over 20 wineries in Burgundy in 2009-2010 where I returned last year.
+I also attended press trips as part of ‘The Discover The Origin’ campaign, visiting over 20 wineries in Burgundy in 2009-2010 where I returned in 2014.
 While living in Europe I was lucky to be able to taste some remarkable wines at the vineyards in Valencia, Bordeaux, Burgundy, Côtes du Rhône, Luberon and Provence.
-Since moving to Australia over 3 years ago, I have been to wineries in the Hunter Valley, Margaret River, Swan Valley and the Great Southern in WA.
+Since moving to Australia over 9 years ago, I have been to wineries in the Hunter Valley, Margaret River, Swan Valley and the Great Southern in WA.